 The primary outcomes of interest for this experiment was the change between the experimental period and the previous year’s demand comparing the control and treatment hot spots.
 Data from the experimental period in both 2016 and 2017 was also captured to allow for year on year comparison.

 Summary of findings

-Overall the study showed no evidence that Police Community Support Officer Hotspot Foot Patrols reduce the levels of crime and incidents in hotspot locations compared to random patrol, and suggests they have the opposite effect, and can increase reporting to police.
+Overall the study showed no evidence that PCSO hot spot foot patrols reduce the levels of crime and incidents in hot spot locations compared to random patrol, and suggests they have the opposite effect, and can increase reporting to police.

 The exact reasons for this are outside the scope of this study, however, it is suggested it may be due to a lack of deterrent by the presence of PCSOs, who recorded that in 94% of hot spots visits they only engaged with individuals and did not use their albeit limited powers of dispersal or enforcement.
 Likewise, the result could also be due to an increase in public confidence in reporting to the police due to their regular attendance in the hot spot, especially in a central businesses district.

 This study has however demonstrated that hot spot policing is applicable to small city centre settings.
 Micro-location hot spots were identifiable with sufficient levels of crime and incidents even across a single square mile and were still give a clear image of which locations which cause the police a disproportionate amount of demand, in some cases up to 12% of all crime and incidents for that specific area.